Dr Pallawi Sinha

 Sinha, P. (2017).
 Bihar State Strategy and Action Plan for the Prevention of Child Marriage.
 Bihar, India: UNFPA.

 Pallawi is passionate about driving conversations beyond academia to engage the wider audience including the state, the public and youth, and other governing bodies and institutions in relation to education, in India and the UK.
-Previously, she has worked with a range of non-government organisations, trusts and charity-driven schools, and hope to attend to the same at the University.
+Previously, she has worked with a range of non-government organisation, trusts and charity-driven schools, and has sought to attend to the same at the University.

-Pallawi’s research has seen her work in several transnational projects including a longitudinal study on multilingualism and multiliteracy across India and UK, small scale studies on: Early Childhood Care and Education across India and UK and building STEAM understanding across 4 countries (UK, USA, South Africa and Finland).
-Her own research work with the indigenous Sabar community of India has led to public sector and academic engagements across India and internationally.
+Pallawi’s research has seen her work in several transnational projects including a longitudinal study on multilingualism and multiliteracy across India (ESRC-DfID); a British Academy and DfID funded research exploring responsive models of Early Childhood Care and Education across India and UK, and small scale studies building STEAM understanding across 4 countries (UK, USA, South Africa and Finland).
+Her own research work with the indigenous Sabar community of India has been published widely and led to public sector and academic engagements across India and internationally.

 British Association of International and Comparative Education